10 Basic Supplements for Canine Wellness

 High antioxidant foods: blueberries, leafy greens, raspberries, blackberries (should be blended or juiced for best results).

 10. Vitamin E - this vitamin is an antioxidant and also works as a natural preservative.
-It helps in the keeping EFA's oils from going rancid or breaking down before the body has a chance to digest and utilize them to their fullest.
-It is also useful for animal suffering from skin-related illness.
+It helps in keeping EFA's oils from going rancid or breaking down before the body has a chance to digest and utilize them to their fullest.
+It is also useful for animals suffering from skin-related illnesses.
 Can be purchased at your local health food store.
 Vitamin E oils are absorbed best.

-*please note that all supplements should be started in small doses and slowly worked up to a full dose.
-For free individual diet planning, please contact [email protected]
+*Please note that all supplements should be started in small doses and slowly worked up to a full dose.